-The FG830 and FG830 both feature a solid Sitka Spruce top, but where the FG820 has Eastern Mahogany back and sides, the FG830 has Rosewood.
+The FG830 and FG830 both feature a solid Sitka spruce top, but where the FG820 has Eastern mahogany back and sides, the FG830 has rosewood.
 Rosewood is a warm, sweet tonewood and a favorite tonewood among acoustic players.

 Both guitars are available in some very pretty finishes such as Vintage Cherry Sunburst and Tobacco Brown Sunburst.
 So which should you choose?
-As a beginner you might not care about tonewoods and all that mumbo jumbo, and you may just choose whichever guitar looks better to you.
+As a beginner, you might not care about tonewoods and all that mumbo jumbo, and you may just choose whichever guitar looks better to you.
 That’s okay.
 You can’t go wrong with either.

-However, if I personally had to make a choice I think I’d go with the FG830 and pick the Rosewood over the Eastern Mahogany.
-Eastern Mahogany is often called Nato, and while Yamaha makes a distinction here I do think the Rosewood back and sides on the FG830 are slightly better quality.
+However, if I personally had to make a choice I think I’d go with the FG830 and pick the rosewood over the Eastern mahogany.
+Eastern mahogany is often called nato, and while Yamaha makes a distinction here, I do think the rosewood back and sides on the FG830 are slightly better quality.

 The Improved Yamaha FG Series

 Some guitar players want to start out on an acoustic-electric guitar.
-These are acoustic instruments you can plug into an amplifier or PA system to reinforce your sound.
+These are acoustic instruments you can plug into any amplifier or PA system to reinforce your sound.
 Most performers use acoustic-electric instruments, so if your ambition is to play guitar for a crowd of people this may be the way to go.

 It's important to realize that choosing an acoustic-electric guitar won't alter or hamper the way you learn to play acoustic guitar.
 Unplugged, these instruments have the same characteristics of purely acoustic guitars.